moorepants/lpsoe-merit-and-tenure/candidate-statement-2018.rst

 Linke for her NSF funded course and spoke at the Sacramento Python Users Group (SacPy) about my educational efforts that utilized the Python programming language.
-I was interviewed several times about the ICSC 2017 conference for NPR and other news outlets, as mentioned above. `The Huffington Post`_ and `The New York Times`_ interviewed my collaborators and me about our work on bicycle dynamics and control.
+I was interviewed several times about the ICSC 2017 conference for NPR and other news outlets. `The Huffington Post`_ and `The New York Times`_ interviewed my collaborators and me about our work on bicycle dynamics and control.
 I also arranged tours for around 30 students to TechnipFMC and DMG Mori last spring to further build our relationships with them.
 Lastly, the workshops at SciPy 2017, SciPy 2017, and the workshop for the Delta Stewardship Council, Department of Water Resources, and the California EPA provided non-academics with modern computational skills.
 My extensive contributions to open source software, particularly with the SymPy and PyDy projects, also provide substantial public benefit.

 .. _The Huffington Post: http://www.moorepants.info/blog/nsf-congress.html
 .. _The New York Times: https://www.nytimes.com/2018/07/23/well/as-easy-as-riding-a-bike.html